hangjoni/hlan-mimic-project/README.md

 ```
 cd HLAN_pytorch
-python train.py --epochs 5 --mini True
+python train.py --epochs 5 --mini
 ```

 #### Run training and log to Weights and Biases

 ```
 cd HLAN_pytorch
-python train.py --epochs 5 --log True --verbose True
+python train.py --epochs 5 --log --verbose
 ```

 This requires a Weights and Biases account.
 Follow the steps [here](https://docs.wandb.ai/quickstart) to create an account and login using Terminal.

-Training loss and metrics will be logged to Weights and Biases when setting --log True
+Training loss and metrics will be logged to Weights and Biases when setting `--log`

+use `--verbose` if want to print every epoch results to the console

 #### Resume training with a previously saved checkpoint